NTGroup/pl-sql-code/README.md

   * tenant\_id(t\_id) is not null - contract identifire

 }
-if user dose not exist then
+if user does not exist then
 sys\_refcursor {

   * res(t\_long\_code) is not null - error code. no\_data\_found, error